All the very latest news and upcoming events.

 |

-Artist in Resident Graham Hay had a very successful string of creative disasters during his 11 day artist in resident at Perth College.
+An Artist in Resident became a very successful string of creative disasters over 11 days at Perth College.
 Why this emphasis on creative disasters?
-Follow links there to a later happy ending.

 |